-The Birds and The Baes: Safer Sexy Time
+The Birds and The Baes: Safer Sex 101 (Workshop)

 The pill, patch, ring, shot, implant, IUD, the list goes on!
 Join this workshop to learn the buzz birth control options.
 We will explore how each method works, their pros and cons, and how each method can cater to different needs and lifestyles.We will also discuss emergency contraception myths and facts as well as the benefits of dual birth control options like condoms + birth control.